dikshantgulekar/gym/README.md

 # gym
-This is gym clone website using html5 , css3 and bootstrap
+This is gym clone website page using html5 , css3 and bootstrap